shutter-network/shutter-docs/docs/protocol/api/integrating_api_llm_friendly.md

 The Shutter system facilitates secure commit-and-reveal workflows using:

--   Threshold Encryption: No single entity can compromise the encrypted data.
+-   **Threshold Encryption**: No single entity can compromise the encrypted data.
--   Distributed Keypers: Nodes that monitor on-chain events and handle decryption key releases.
+-   **Distributed Keypers**: Nodes that monitor on-chain events and handle decryption key releases.
--   API Endpoints & SDK: Simplified interfaces for dApp developers to integrate encryption and decryption functionalities.
+-   **API Endpoints & SDK**: Simplified interfaces for dApp developers to integrate encryption and decryption functionalities.

 The system consists of:

--   Registry Contract: Where identities and time-based decryption triggers are registered.
+-   **Registry Contract**: Where identities and time-based decryption triggers are registered.
--   Keypers: Responsible for cryptographic operations and decentralized key management.
+-   **Keypers**: Responsible for cryptographic operations and decentralized key management.
--   Shutter API: Provides endpoints for encryption and decryption operations.
+-   **Shutter API**: Provides endpoints for encryption and decryption operations.
--   Shutter SDK: A TypeScript library that abstracts encryption/decryption operations, easing integration in modern dApps.
+-   **[Shutter SDK](https://github.com/shutter-network/shutter-sdk)**: A TypeScript library that abstracts encryption/decryption operations, easing integration in modern dApps.

 * * * * *